furblood0/network/docs/USER_MANUAL.md

 ## 12. Contact

 For any issues or suggestions, please contact the project maintainer.

+---

+## 13. Security Notice

+All chat messages are encrypted with AES before being sent over the network.
+However, there is currently no user authentication (login/password).
+For additional security, avoid sharing sensitive information.